Foundations of Static and Dynamic Absolute Concentration Robustness

-\been[{\bf {Step} 1.}] \item[{\bf {Step} 0.}] {\bf (statistical tolerance):} Designate a variable $\mathfrak{X}$ as an output variable.
+\been[label={\bf {Step} {\arabic*}.},wide, labelwidth=!, labelindent=0pt] \item[{\bf {Step} 0.}] {\bf (statistical tolerance):} Designate a variable $\mathfrak{X}$ as an output variable.
 For concreteness, assume the output variable is the concentration of some biochemical species.
 Decide an error threshold $p$ for multiple recordings made under identical circumstances. \item {\bf (initial recording):} Perform multiple recordings of the output variable $\mathfrak{X}$ at successive time points $t_1, \ldots, t_k$, such that the inter-recording intervals are all different: $t_{i+1} - t_i \ne t_{j+1}-t_j$ for $i \ne j$.
 Denote the set of recordings by $R^I$.
 Sufficiently small variance in the set of initial recordings, $Var[R^I] < p$, provides evidence that $\mathfrak X$ is at rest, and not oscillating or growing or evolving in time (see Figure \ref{fig:hldfglejhtljeth}).
 Multiple recordings also ensure a more accurate estimation of the true rest value of the output variable.
-Denote the average value of the initial recordings by $E[R^I]$. \item {\bf (flow phase):} In this phase, the experimentalist adds a supply of reactants to increase the overall concentrations.
-This supply could be instantaneous, constant over a large time period, increasing in time, or some other more complicated function of time.
+Denote the average value of the initial recordings by $E[R^I]$. \item {\bf (flow phase):} In this phase, a supply of reactants is added to increase the overall concentrations in the reaction volume.
+The influx can be instantaneous, constant over a large time period, increasing in time, or some other more complicated function of time.
 Eventually, the flow ceases and a large time period is allowed to lapse. \item {\bf (final recording):} A second set of recordings of $\mathfrak{X}$ is made.
 Denote this set of recordings by $R^F$.
 If this set of recordings shows a large variance, $Var[R^F] > p$, then more time is allowed to lapse before this step is repeated.
 If eventually it is the case that $Var[R^F] < p$, then this provides evidence that the output variable has settled down to a rest value.
-Denote the average value of the final recordings by $E[R^F]$. \item {\bf (comparison/analysis):} The distributions of the initial and the final recordings are compared (see Figure \ref{fig:hldfglejhtljeth}).
+Denote the average value of the final recordings by $E[R^F]$. \item {\bf (comparison/analysis):} The distributions of the initial and the final recordings are compared (see Figure \ref{fig:elkrghoewihgoig}).
 The simplest comparison is that of the average values of the initial and the final recordings.
 For instance, suppose that the difference between the two averages is small, i.e. comparable in magnitude to the measurement accuracy and design tolerance: